kriserickson/kriserickson.github.com/_posts/2014-04-26-mobile-frameworks-jquery-mobile.md

 around for a few years, it still hasn't been around as long as jQTouch).
 It has gone through several iterations -- with each iteration making ..."
 category: Programming
-tags: [Mobile,Phonegap,HTML5,jQuery MObile]
+tags: [Mobile,Phonegap,HTML5,jQuery Mobile]
 ---
 {% include JB/setup %}

-This is Part 3 in multipart series on the State of Mobile Frameworks in 2014, see
+This is Part 3 in multipart series on the State of Mobile Frameworks in 2014, if you haven't already read the previous articles, they are here:

 * [Part 1 - The State of HTML Mobile Frameworks in 2014](/programming/2014/04/22/the-state-of-html-mobile-frameworks-in-2014/)
 * [Part 2 - Mobile Frameworks -- JQT (Formerly jqTouch)](http://www.agingcoder.com/programming/2014/04/24/mobile-frameworks-jqt/)

-if you haven't already.
+***Note***

+[Recipe Folder](http://recipe-folder.com) version 1 was built in jQuery Mobile (version 1.3).
+I am intimately familiar with it and all the hacks required to get a hybrid app working with it and how to get lists to semi-decently scroll in it.
+I personally would not use it again for a hybrid app where I didn't want the app to look like a generic jQuery mobile app.

+*jQuery Mobile*

 Last time we dealt with the grandaddy of all HTML5 Mobile Frameworks, now lets look at the 800 lb Gorilla.  jQuery Mobile is bar far the most well known and commonly used Mobile Framework (and while I admin I'm going mostly by number of StackOverflow